Asjdnnc/meet/README.md

 ### Devops
 - Docker image is created to install on a server
-- integrated with CI/CD pipeline using github actions
+- integrated with CI/CD pipeline using github actions workflow

 ## 📁 Project Structure